boazsegev/plezi/README.md

 The whole of the Anorexic framework philosophy is about community, sharing and feeding the anorexic framework with small and pristine gems.

-see the anorexic-haml for an example of a small gem that feeds HAML and I18n to the Anorexic framework.
+Please, feel free to contribute, push any changes on the github project and create your own gems to feed the Anorexic open framework.

 ## Contributing